Nave5/World-Facts/README.txt

 2)Following alexas prompt to pick a continent say one out of the seven continents you want to learn about for example "North America".

+3)If you want to learn another fact then follow alexas instructions and just say the name of anu continent you want to learn about.
+If you want to learn another fact from the same continent then just repeat the name of the continent.

-3)Listen and learn fun facts about anywhere aroung the globe!
+4)Listen and learn fun facts about anywhere aroung the globe!

+5)When finshed learning simply say stop to exit the program.
 ----------------------------------------------------------------------------------

                 _-o#&&*''''?d:>b\_